Naw Phaw Eh Htar: Career

-In 2019, she made her big-screen debut in the film Ma Phae Wah, where she played the main role with Khar Ra, Kohtee Aramboy, Naraphat Stary and Patricia.
-The film is the collaboration with Thailand and directed by Pakphum Wonjinda which based on the story of Ma Phae Wah.
+In 2019, she was cast in the horror film Ma Phae Wah, a collaborative project with Thailand and directed by Pakphum Wonjinda, based on the story of Ma Phae Wah.

+She ventured into the big screen with her debut role in the 2023 film Deli Taxi Love, sharing the screen with Hlwan Paing and Shin Mway La.

 Brand Ambassadorships

 In 2019, she was appointed as brand ambassador for Telenor Myanmar, Sunkist and Free Fire in Myanmar.

 Political activities

 Following the 2021 Myanmar coup d'état, Naw Phaw Eh Htar was active in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, she has taken part in protests since February.
 She joined the "We Want Justice" three-finger salute movement.
 The movement was launched on social media, and many celebrities have joined the movement.

-On 4 April 2021, warrants for her arrest were issued under section 505 (a) of the penal code by the State Administration Council for speaking out against the military coup.
+On 4 April 2021, warrants for her arrest were issued under Section 505(a) of the penal code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.

-On 29 June 2021, the state-owned MRTV News announced that a total of 24 artists including Naw Phaw and more have charges against them dropped.
+On 29 June 2021, the state-owned MRTV News reported that charges against a total of 24 artists, including Naw Phaw and others, had been dropped.